-No strengths are identified for MY 2022 Access to/Availability of Care performance measure.
+No strengths are identified for MY 2022 Access to/Availability of Care of Care performance measures.

-An opportunity was identified for the MY 2022 Access To/Availability of Care measures:
+An opportunity is identified for MY 2022 Access to/Availability of Care performance measure:

-• The AADV rate, while considered reportable and congruent with the CHC-MCO mean and weighted average, remains low and demonstrates an opportunity for improvement.
+• The AADV rate, while considered reportable and improved from the MY 2021 rate and in line with the DHS mean and weighted average, remains low and demonstrates an opportunity for improvement.